CptGrave/Key-Sequence-Challenge/README.md

-Simple site testing your typing speed.
+# Simple site where you can challenge your typing speed
+## Site was written in Vanilla JS